premanshsharma/Machine_Learning_Notes/Natural_Language_Processing.md

 - For a given word it returns a vector such that these vectors are semantically similar to the similar words.
 - **Target Word** The word for which we want to predict the surrounding context words.
 - **Context Word** The words surrounding the target word within a defined window size.
-- The context words are very useful in understanding the target words and vice-versa.
+- Contextual words are very useful in understanding the target words and vice versa.
 - **Comparison between CBOW & skip-gram:**
   1. CBOW is comparatively faster to train than skip-gram (as CBOW has to train only one softmax).
   2. CBOW is better for frequently occurring words (because if a word occurs more often it will have more training words to train).